Lambda-Work-Course-2/Unit_1--Applied_JavaScript--SPRINT--web-sprint-challenge-applied-javascript/README.md

 this new submit thing sucks..
+SUPER SUCKS